 Figure 6.32, “Excluding Source Artifacts from a Repository Targets” where artifacts with the qualifier

 -sources are excluded.
 The syntax used for the expressions is the

-Repository targets are also be used for matching artifacts for implicit capture in the Staging Suite as documented in Chapter 10, Build Promotion with the Nexus Staging Suite.
+Repository targets are also be used for matching artifacts for implicit capture in the Staging Suite as documented in Chapter 11, Improved Releases with Nexus Staging.